Truck Accident Lawyer in St. Louis

 The Missouri Department of Transportation frequently updates local regulations and weight limits on certain highways, including key freight routes in and around St. Louis.
 These location-specific rules help protect local infrastructure, especially near the Poplar Street Bridge and other critical thoroughfares.
 Our attorneys stay informed about these evolving requirements to help evaluate whether a violation contributed to your accident.

 In Missouri, additional state laws complement federal trucking regulations to reflect local road conditions and traffic patterns.
-For instance, Missouri enforces stricter weight limits on highways to preserve infrastructure and promote safety.
+For instance, Missouri enforces weight limits on highways to preserve infrastructure and promote safety.
 Trucking companies in the state must comply with these local rules in addition to federal requirements.
-Violations of these laws endanger public safety and can result in severe penalties, such as fines and license suspensions.
+Violations of these laws endanger public safety and can result in penalties, such as fines and license suspensions.
 Understanding both federal and state regulations is vital for litigating truck accident claims.
 Our team at Kolker Law Firm navigates these legal frameworks to advocate for our clients.

 What to Do After a Truck Accident in St. Louis